Skip to main content

 Include the account email, User ID and Org ID if available, usage context, date range, suspected compromise details, unauthorized charge details if relevant, and the steps you already took to secure the account.
 Keep it factual and use OpenAI's official appeal route.

-Can I export ChatGPT data after my account is deactivated?
+Can I export ChatGPT data after my account is banned or deactivated?

-Try the Privacy Portal or official support path, but do not count on a self-service export after lockout.
+Use the Privacy Portal data request and the official support path, but do not count on the signed-in self-service export tool after lockout.
 If you still have access, export immediately through ChatGPT Data Controls or the Privacy Portal and download the link before it expires.

 How often should I back up important ChatGPT work?